Skip to main content

 No Time-Based Escalation

-Unlike Reg E, Reg Z liability does not increase based on how quickly the consumer reports.
-Whether reported in 2 days or 60 days, the maximum remains $50.
+Unlike Reg E, Reg Z liability doesn't move with how fast the consumer reports.
+Two days or 60 days, the maximum is still $50.
+That's a real difference between the two rules.
+Know which one you're under.

 Key Difference from Reg E